MobSF/Mobile-Security-Framework-MobSF/.github/ISSUE_TEMPLATE.md

 ## CONSOLE OUTPUT

 ```
-Paste the output generated at your console/terminal while scanning an mobile app.
+Paste the output generated at your console/terminal while scanning the mobile app.
 The console log should contain the error or bug you are seeing
 (NOT REQUIRED FOR FEATURE REQUEST/ENHANCEMENT)
 ```